sleepyG8/VX-Papers/README.md

 Hookers.exe is a portable exe of my zine and eventually I will add all other zines old and new ones too from others.
 I want this to be a growing collection with a nice gui interface.
 All files are stored in memory with a user interface, right now its just my zine I can quickly and easily throw more in

+Syscall-surgery.txt out now

-New paper coming soon, syscall-surgery.txt
+New paper coming soon, Identity-theft.txt